OlgaGlubokaya/customer-retention-project/README.md

 ## 📊 Project Overview

 ### About the Company:
 **BrightMind School** is a fictionalized programming school (based on a real EdTech company I worked for).
 The school provides coding education for children and teenagers, focusing on interactive classes and personalized mentorship.
 Classes at the school are held once a week.
 The academic year begins on August 1 and ends on July 31.

-As a data analyst, I was responsible for tracking key metrics such as **reasons for students losing motivation**, **reasons for student dropout**, and **accordance of lesson structure with school standards**.
-Also, I developed strategies for working with teachers and searched for ways to improve the teaching process, provided personalized mentorship.
+As a data analyst, I was responsible for tracking key metrics such as **reasons for students losing motivation**, **reasons for student dropout**, and **accordance of lesson structure with school standards**, also for developing strategies for working with teachers and searching for ways to improve the teaching process, financial analysis of their work.

 ## 🎯 Goal